thoughtram/blog/_posts/2015-05-03-the-difference-between-annotations-and-decorators.md

 Right.
 A decorator is just a function that gives you access to the `target` that needs to be decorated.
 Get the idea?
 Instead of having a transpiler that decides where your annotations go, we are in charge of defining what a specific decoration/annotation does.

-This, of course, also enables us to implement a decorator that adds meta data to our code the same way AtScript annotations do (I keep referring to "AtScript annotations" because what they do, is really an AtScript specific thing).
+This, of course, also enables us to implement a decorator that adds metadata to our code the same way AtScript annotations do (I keep referring to "AtScript annotations" because what they do, is really an AtScript specific thing).
 Or in other words: with decorators, we can build annotations.

 There's a lot more to explore about decorators, but that is out of the scope of this article.
 I recommend checking out [Yehuda's proposal](https://github.com/wycats/javascript-decorators) to learn more about the feature.